scheinerman/Mods.jl/README.md

 ERROR: Mod{10}(4) is not invertible
 ```

-Modular number with different moduli cannot be combined using the usual operations.
+Modular numbers with different moduli cannot be combined using the usual operations.
 ```
 julia> a = Mod{10}(1)
 Mod{10}(1)